Meg Boade: Club career

 Boade started off 2025 by training with Racing Louisville FC as a non-rostered invitee.
 Racing Louisville ultimately did not sign Boade and later released her in February.

-On March 5, 2025, Boade signed a short-term injury replacement contract with NWSL club Washington Spirit.
+On March 5, 2025, Boade signed a short-term injury replacement contract with the Washington Spirit.
 Two days later, the Spirit secured the 2025 NWSL Challenge Cup title after beating the Orlando Pride on penalties.
 Boade was an unused substitute in the match.
 She made her professional debut on March 14, 2025, coming on as a substitute in the Spirit's 2–1 victory versus the Houston Dash.
 On May 10, she made her first career start in a road win against Chicago Stars FC.
 In the Spirit's next match, Boade earned another start and also scored her first professional goal as the Spirit drew with Utah Royals, 3–3.
 She did not make any further appearances before her contract expired in late June.

 Gotham FC signed Boade to a national team replacement contract on July 14, 2025.
 She ultimately did not appear for Gotham before joining Chicago Stars FC on a roster relief contract on August 22.
-On October 8th, the Stars extended Boade's contract through November 22.
+On October 8, the Stars extended Boade's contract through November 22.

+On March 10, 2026, NWSL expansion team Denver Summit FC announced the signing of Boade before their inaugural season in her home state.

-International
+International career

 Boade was called into training camp with the United States under-23 team, practicing alongside the senior national team, in March 2025.

-Boade was also invited to a U-18 Camp in October 2019.
+Boade was also previously invited to a U-18 Camp in October 2019.

 Personal life

-Her sister, Tess Boade, plays professionally for Bay FC.
+Her sister, Tess Boade, plays professionally for Gotham FC.